VerifiedInc/schema-sdk/README.md

 There are a number of spots that need to be updated in order to properly add a new schema definition.

 1. **Create and export the new JsonLDSchema in jsonLDSchemas.ts**, e.g. identityCredentialJsonLDSchema
     a. **Update the `unum.id.json` JsonLD context file** if necessary with credential property schemas **NOTE: the schema context MUST include the `"rdfs:subPropertyOf"` key, among others.
 Use `"@id": "schema:miscellaneous"` if nothing else makes sense.
-Also, the `rdfs:rangeIncludes` must a single value.**
+Also, the `rdfs:rangeIncludes` must be a single value.**
 2. **Add the newly created JsonLDSchema to the jsonLDSchemas map in jsonLDSchemas.ts** this is easily forgotten as it as the bottom of the file.
 3. **Create and export the new JsonSchema in jsonSchema.ts**, e.g. identityCredentialJsonLDSchema
 4. **Add the newly created JsonSchema to the jsonSchemas map in jsonSchemas.ts** this is easily forgotten as it as the bottom of the file.